dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 The idea is simple.
 We add *empty* tokens at the end of each sequence up to the longest one in a batch.
 For the word vectors, we add vectors of 0 as padding.
 For the tag indices, we pad with -100's.
 We do so because the [cross-entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html#torch.nn.CrossEntropyLoss) and the accuracy metric both ignore targets with values of -100.

 To do this padding, we use the `collate_fn` argument of the [PyTorch `DataLoader`](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader), and on running time, that process will be done.
-One thing to consider, since we pad the sequence, we need each sequence's lengths to unpad them in the forward pass.
+One thing to keep in mind when treating padded sequences is that their (original) length will be required to unpack them later on, in the forward pass.
 That way, we can pad and pack the sequence to minimize the training time (read [this good explanation](https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch) of why we pad and pack sequences).

 ```python
 def pad_collate_fn(batch):